domhnallohanlon/thunkable_extensions/_posts/2017-04-30-how-to-add-extensions.md

 <img src="http://domhnallohanlon.com/thunkable_extensions/assets/post_assets/how_to_add_extensions/Step9.png">

 #### Step 10
-Your extension will now show as a component in the pallete.
+Your extension will now show as a component in the palette.
 <img src="http://domhnallohanlon.com/thunkable_extensions/assets/post_assets/how_to_add_extensions/Step10.png">

 #### Step 11